Last Updated: July 10, 2024

 Kevin Winter/Getty Images

-Throughout the 1990s, he appeared in many films including "Meet the Applegates," "There Goes the Neighborhood," "Amos & Andrew," "The Beverly Hillbillies," "Judicial Consent," and "You've Got Mail," among others.
+Throughout the 1990s, he appeared in many films, including "Meet the Applegates," "There Goes the Neighborhood," "Amos & Andrew," "The Beverly Hillbillies," "Judicial Consent," and "You've Got Mail," among others.
 In 1997, he landed a main voice role in the animated show "Recess," voicing the character of Principal Peter Prickly until 2001.
 In 2001, he landed the role of Burton Fallin in the series "The Guardian."
 He appeared in 67 episodes between 2001 and 2004.
 He played the character of the grandfather in the 2003 film "Where the Red Fern Grown."

 In 2010, he booked the role of Commodore Louis Kaestner in the series "Boardwalk Empire," appearing in 24 total episodes.
-The show won the Screen Actors Guild Award for the Outstanding Performance by an Ensemble in a Drama Series in both 2011 and 2012.
+The show won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in both 2011 and 2012.
 He also appeared in episodes of "NCIS," "Ray Donovan," "For the People," and "Yellowstone."
 In 2016, he played the character of Raymond Holliday in the film "Rules Don't Apply."

-Personal Life
+Personal Life & Death

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.